Scottsboro Starbucks employees shocked by result of voting to unionize

 "We wanted to make a union because we were really tired of being treated unfairly," said Gonzalez.

-"Not having enough ours, people having to decide on whether they wanted to pay rent or buy food, we were getting tired of not having enough people on the floor."
+"Not having enough hours, people having to decide on whether they wanted to pay rent or buy food — we were getting tired of not having enough people on the floor."

 Gonzalez is now worried the process moving forward will be prolonged by the split vote.
 She said Starbucks does not want any of their locations to unionize.